phanhongan/ml-systems-evaluation/docs/reference/incident-response.md

 # Incident Response Guide

-This guide provides comprehensive information about incident response procedures for the ML Systems Evaluation Framework, covering both safety-critical and business-critical incidents.
+This guide provides information about incident response procedures for the ML Systems Evaluation Framework, covering both safety-critical and business-critical incidents.

 ## Incident Response Overview

-The framework provides comprehensive incident response capabilities to handle various types of incidents, from minor performance issues to critical safety events.
+The framework provides incident response capabilities to handle various types of incidents, from minor performance issues to critical safety events.

 ## Incident Classification